Minimum service legislation ‘could provoke further conflict’, MPs warned

 Mr Lynch said the law would spark “novel” forms of industrial action as well as wildcat walkouts.

-He said the government often pointed to legislation in European countries, but highlighted recent strikes in France, Italy and Sweden.
+He said the Government often points to legislation in European countries, but highlighted recent strikes in France, Italy and Sweden.

-Mr Lynch said the government did not understand how the railways operated and were “making it up” in terms of the legislation.
+Mr Lynch said the Government does not understand how the railways operate and is “making it up” in terms of the legislation.

-He warned that industrial relations would be “poisoned”, with the prospect of large numbers of workers being sacked, with huge consequences for the rail industry.
+He warned that industrial relations would be “poisoned” by the new law, with the prospect of large numbers of workers being sacked, leading to huge consequences for the rail industry.

+Mick Whelan, general secretary of the train drivers’ union Aslef warned that the law would spark more strikes and other forms of industrial action.

+He told MPs that unions have not been involved in industry workshops to discuss the planned legislation.